Colin Farrell biography

 In 2015, Farrell starred in the second season of the highly acclaimed HBO series True Detective alongside other A-listers Rachel McAdams and Vince Vaughn.
 He followed this up with a role in the dystopian dramedy The Lobster (2016), a role for which he earned massive critical praise.

-The talented Irishman can most recently be seen in the Harry Potter spin-off Fantastic Beasts and Where to Find Them (2016) starring Eddie Redmayne.
+The talented Irishman played Graves in the Harry Potter spin-off Fantastic Beasts and Where to Find Them (2016) starring Eddie Redmayne and this year can be seen in the thriller The Beguiled (2017).

 Colin Farrell Filmography